aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-pdf/_index.md

 ﻿---
 title: Convert a Document to PDF
-description: "Aspose.Words for C++ allows you to convert a document from almost any format to PDF.
+description: "Aspose.Words for C++ enables you to convert a document from almost any format to PDF.
 For example, you can convert a document from Microsoft Word formats, such as DOC or DOCX, or from popular single-page or multi-page image formats, to PDF."
 type: docs
 weight: 10
 url: /cpp/convert-a-document-to-pdf/